rebelwarrior/numenera/setting/ninth-world.md

 Arror (p.
 160) | Sweet grain (like [Jaggery](https://en.wikipedia.org/wiki/Jaggery) Sugar)
 {:.table.is-hoverable.is-bordered}

+__Materials:__
-• Plastic, Metal and synthetic fibers are very common in the 9th world, but unlike our world these materials aren't exactly industrially made.
+Plastic, Metal and synthetic fibers are very common in the 9th world, but unlike our world these materials aren't exactly industrially made.
 There are multiple plants that produce synthetic and colorful fibers and colors.
 Synth-steel can be found in the ruins of old tech.
 {:.mt-3}

-__Strange to us but familiar to them:__
+##### Strange to us but familiar to them
-Old machines, Self-healing, Numenera, Automatons {:.mt-3.mb-3}
+{:.subtitle.is-5.mt-5}

 __Old-Machines:__
-Old-Machines are considered demonic but potentially useful.
-They're all considered as suspicious.
-Numenera is the term Aeon Priest use for these too, but in common parlance Numenera is a useful thing, that's potentially dangerous, while an old-machine is something dangerous, that's potentially useful.
+Old-Machines are considered suspicious, dangerous and potentially demonic.
+'Numenera' is the term Aeon Priest use for these too, but in common parlance _Numenera is a useful thing, that's potentially dangerous, while an old-machine is something dangerous, that's potentially useful_.
 Old-Machines are treated as if they were sentient or partially sentient and possibly mad.

 __Numenera:__
-Numenera are what we would consider magic.
-They are fascinating, and while some people are suspicious of them, most of steadfast society has adapted and accepted their existence.
-When you mesh your skin with a machine, these is always called numenera, never called a machine.
+Numenera are fascinating, and while some people may be suspicious of them, most of Steadfast society has adapted and accepted their existence.
+When you _"mesh your skin with a machine"_, these is always called numenera, never called a machine.

 __Automatons:__
 Synthetic beings are fairly common in the 9th world.
 Like people, some are good, some are evil, some benign, some dangerous.
 They are part of the landscape for residents of the 9th world.

+__Self-healing:__
-__People heal on their own:__
+People heal on their own.
 Unlike our world, most people have this "energy" within them (it actually glows under certain conditions when you heal).
 These are the __nanites__ rebuilding the body.
 When the "fire" leaves the body, the body doesn't heal well and death is usually imminent.
 However, self-healing is slow, sometimes too slow to save the person, therefore healers abound in towns.

 __Disease:__
 While disease is as common as in our world, the presence of the nanites makes it seem completely different.
 People tend to recover quickly from sickness, unless it's a "magical" disease.
 So the normal worries of medieval society around miasma and other explanations for germs don't really exist in the 9th world.
 If you catch something and don't heal, people know numenera/magic is involved.
 While famine can decimate the population, widespread plagues aren't known.